DeterminateSystems/zero-to-nix/README.md

 | [`Success`](./src/components/mdx/admonitions/Success.vue)                | Success admonition block                                                        |
 | [`Warning`](./src/components/mdx/admonitions/Warning.vue)                | Warning admonition block                                                        |

+> **Note**: any time you use one of these components in an [MDX] file, you need to add a `client:load` directive to it.
+> This is one of [îles][iles]' so-called [hydration directives][hydration].
+> There are other directives available, but `client:load` is the one that we need to use, as it ensures that the component is loaded as soon as the user comes to the page.

 ## Directory structure

 | Directory                             | What it contains                                                               |